 Training is highly individualized.
 The growth of the intern’s individual and professional identity is a significant focus of the training program.

 Interns work through the year toward the goal of independent functioning in selected areas of practice, recognizing that continued supervision may be ongoing as part of postdoctoral specialty training.
 Emphasis is placed on competencies in the following areas: intervention, assessment, consultation-liaison, research-based practice, multicultural diversity and professional development.

 - See our Competency Grid for further clarification of expected competencies for successful completion of the internship.

 - See our Internship Program C27 1 Tables for trainee admissions, support, and outcome data.

-Key policies for applicants to review as part of their decision making include: Non-discrimination policy (See website section: Process of Selection); Due Process and Dispute Resolution Policy; Evaluation Process for Interns.
+Key policies for applicants to review as part of their decision making include: Non-discrimination policy (See more information under Application); Due Process and Dispute Resolution Policy; Evaluation Process for Interns.
 All other policies and procedures will be introduced to matched interns during the orientation process, with copies provided at that time through the Training Manual.